nautobot/nautobot/nautobot/docs/development/core/kubernetes-job-support.md

 ## Preliminary Setup

-First we need to install minikube, go to the offical [get started page](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download) to learn how to download minikube.
+First we need to install minikube, go to the offical [get started page](https://minikube.sigs.k8s.io/docs/start/) to learn how to download minikube for your specific OS and architecture.

 Once minikube is downloaded, create and start your minikube cluster with the following command: